-COM 226 Communication Skills in Healthcare
+COM 226 Communication Skills in Healthcare ......(3)

-.....(3) This course introduces the major forms of speech, concentrating on the primary elements of public address and group discussion.
-Prerequisites: ENG 112 and eight hours of Biology.
+This course will focus on developing communication skills essential for working with clients and professionals in health care settings.
+Student will practice communication skills with individuals, within groups, and in front of audiences.
+Prerequisites: ENG 112 or WRI 118 and eight hours of Biology.
 The course is a general education requirement and does not count toward the major or minor in Communication.